 The RIVM has published the latest count of coronavirus cases in the Netherlands.

-Follow DutchReview on Facebook for more coronavirus updates in the Netherlands.
+You can follow DutchReview on Facebook for more updates on coronavirus in the Netherlands.